digitaldna01/quantum-simulator/README.md

-quantum-simulator
+Quantum Simulator
 ===

 # Goal

-Goal of this project is creating quantum simulator using Tensor Network framework by google
+Goal of this project is creating quantum simulator using Tensor Network framework by google.
 ---